qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

         -> m ()
 ```

+As an aside: the `PostBuild` typeclass gives us access to an `Event` which fires when the element is added to the DOM tree, and is handy for setting up initial values and so on.

-With those in hand, we can put together a simple `div` with some text in it using:
+With the above pieces in hand, we can put together a simple `div` with some text in it using:
 ```haskell
 el "div" $
   text "TODO"